redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

 ![time crime](https://user-images.githubusercontent.com/85157023/170953044-892d1901-e71b-47f7-884c-059b69ed8c84.png)

-/* Let's see in which age group most of the crimes were committed*/
+**8. Let's see in which age group most of the crimes were committed- It’s shocking to see most crimes were committed in the 20-24 age group.**

 SELECT TOP 10
 [Age_Group], COUNT(*) crime_count